 The IRB review of human subjects research is the process through which Berklee ensures the safe and responsible conduct of any such research carried out on behalf of the institution.
-Researchers, whether faculty, students, or staff, are expected to submit an application for any project that constitutes human subjects research (see the IRB home page for more information).
+Researchers, whether faculty, students, or staff, are expected to submit an application for any project that constitutes human subjects research (see the IRB page for more information).
+Researchers from other institutions who wish to include Berklee students, faculty, staff, or alumni as human subjects must also submit an application to the IRB.
 The steps for the application process and the necessary documentation are outlined below.

 - Complete and submit a Berklee IRB application.
 The application and other helpful tools can be found below.

-- Your application will be reviewed.
-Once the IRB receives your completed application, it will be reviewed, and one of three actions will be taken, all based on the relevant federal regulations (45 CFR 46).
+- Your application will be reviewed once the IRB receives your completed application.
+One of three actions will be taken, all based on the relevant federal regulations (45 CFR 46).
 The level of review is determined by the nature of your interaction with human subjects and the use of the data obtained, and only the IRB can make this determination.

 - The IRB may determine that your research is exempt from the requirements and can proceed without further review.

-- The IRB may determine that your research can receive an expedited review by the cochairs of the board without going before the full board.
-If the IRB determines that your project is exempt or qualifies for expedited review, you will receive a written communication approving your research and allowing you to move forward.
+- The IRB may determine that your research can receive an expedited review without going before the full board.

-- The IRB may determine that your research should receive a full board review.
-If your project requires full-board approval, you will be informed of the date and time of the board meeting at which your project will be reviewed.
-You will be expected to attend this meeting, along with any other co-investigators contributing significant effort to the research.
+- The IRB may determine that your research must receive board review.
+If your project requires board approval, you will be informed of the date and time of the board meeting at which your project will be reviewed.
+You will be informed and may be asked, with co-researchers, to attend the meeting where your proposal will be reviewed.

 - Following the review of your submission, the IRB response may include one of the following: